rubrikinc/rubrik-powershell-sdk/docs/powershell/enums/AdVolumeExportFilterField.md

 - SNAPSHOT - Filter the results by the FID of snapshot.
 - IS_ACTIVE - Filter the results based on whether the export is active.
+- ACTIVE_DIRECTORY_DOMAIN - Filter the results by FID of the domain.
+- IS_USER_VISIBLE - Filter the results based on whether the export is visible to user not not.